BTRIVENI/M1_Hostel_Management/1_Requirements/Readme.md

 * user must allow the guardian to cancel the registration from the system’s database who will leave room.
 ## SWOT ANALYSIS
 ![SWOT-analysis](https://user-images.githubusercontent.com/78525873/142874290-cb2f56c0-7523-4382-b5b5-467185eede04.png)
+# Who

+The students or employees who are away from the home.

+# When

+The problem was encountered whenever the person relocates from one place to another place for their studies or job.

+# Where

+When the person relocates to different city.